Speaking is a lot like investigating, isn’t it?

 What Is an Information Gap Activity?

 An information gap refers to when students don’t have all the information they need to complete a task or activity.

 Information gap activities require students to speak and to practice teamwork, working with their classmates to acquire the missing information.
 Once they’ve learned the information from their classmates, they can fill the “gap” and complete the task or activity.

 For this type of activity, as with most speaking activities, it’s usually best to divide the class into pairs.

 This clever activity approach is a great way to get your students speaking.
 Students must work together and communicate clearly in order to successfully complete the given task.

-The best part is that they’re very flexible and can be adapted for virtually any topic or lesson.
+The best part is that they’re very flexible and can be adapted for virtually any topic or lesson, just like the majority of ESL activities.
 For example, you can easily use an information gap activity as a way to review and practice new vocabulary, parts of speech and topic-based dialogues.

 7 Fun Information Gap Activities for the ESL Classroom